Axway/Grapes/server/src/site/markdown/tech_doc/clients-specs.md

 <h1>Grapes Client Specifications</h1>
 </span>

-Grapes clients could be use to send information to Grapes (notifications) or to get information from Grapes (reporting).
+Grapes clients can be implemented to send information to Grapes (notifications) or to get information from Grapes (reporting).
 Grapes clients <strong>must</strong> use Grapes server REST API.

+<strong>Warning:</strong> some clients has already been implemented.
+Before implementing a new client, please check that none of the existing ones can fits your need.

 <p class="clearfix"/>